neurobiol/proposal/README.md

 - $\vec Y$ is a possible future sequence of outputs.
 - $P(\vec Y\mid \vec X,h)$ is the probability distribution over future outputs given future inputs and history $h$.

 All histories in one equivalence class form one **causal state**.
-In finite human data, exact equality over an unlimited future cannot be established.
-The empirical model therefore uses pre-specified outcomes: next-trial RMSE, end-of-block performance, and delayed retention.
-Any minimality claim is limited to these outcomes, the observed protocol, and the supported model class.
+Since finite human data cannot establish exact predictive equivalence over every possible future, C3 will be treated as an empirical predictive-state approximation rather than an exact reconstructed epsilon-transducer.
+Histories will be grouped when their training-data predictions are sufficiently similar for three prespecified targets: next-trial tracking error, end-of-practice performance, and delayed retention.
+Any minimality claim is limited to these targets, the observed protocol, and the supported model class.

 The input-conditioned transition probabilities are